 The gas information collected shows that levels “are off the limit”, unsafe, still not appropriate for rescue teams to go down.

-Whittall says drilling overnight was successful, the hole was deeper than expected.
+Whittall says drilling overnight was successful, but the hole was much deeper than first expected.

 “As expected, the air that came out was very high in methane and carbon monoxide, and low in oxygen.”